 The projects in this book are remarkably colorful, interesting, eye-catching and fun.

 I’m not the only one who thinks so.
-My one-year-old daughter literally squealed with delight when she saw the colorful “Animals in Africa” sweater featuring giraffes, crocodiles and other exotic animals.
+My one-year-old niece literally squealed with delight when she saw the colorful “Animals in Africa” sweater featuring giraffes, crocodiles and other exotic animals.

 These authors have exceptional color sense, which really enhances the design work.
 These projects are all colored beautifully, and the colorways are usable exactly as presented in the book.
 Of course, you can re-color them into your own favorite colors if you’d like.